-I would like to know what makes a fast carb and a slow carb and maybe list a few?
+I would like to know what a fast carb or a slow carb is, and maybe list a few?

 I’m going to have to guess that what you mean by fast carbs are carbohydrates that are quickly absorbed and metabolized by the body and raise blood sugar levels quickly; and slow carbs are carbohydrates that are absorbed slower and consequently are slower at raising blood sugar levels (and usually don’t elevate it as high).